PJMantoss/university-admin/README.md

 sudo docker run reactimage

-Open another window terminal
+OPEN A NEW TERMINAL WINDOW

 run sudo docker ps
+(inside the new terminal)

-run sudo docker exec -it [CONTAINER ID] sh (replace CONTAINER ID with the actual values displayed in previous step.
+run sudo docker exec -it [CONTAINER ID] sh
+(replace CONTAINER ID with the actual values displayed in previous step.
 Type it in without the angle brackets []).

 type ls after /app # and press enter to see contents of container